SSU Fisheries

 SSU Coast Camp for Youth

 The Savannah State University Marine Science Program hosts a half day marine science camp for local youth during the month of June.
 This program is sponsored by the NOAA Living Marine Resources Cooperative Science Center.
 In 2007, the camp is offered June 4-29.
 Students participate in educational activities that help encourage ocean literacy; an understanding of the ocean’s influence on them and their influence on the ocean.
-Additionally, the camp provides hands-on experience in marine research, guiding participants in conducting mini-experiments and field observations following the apa case study format.
+Additionally, the camp provides hands-on experience in marine research, guiding participants in conducting mini-experiments and field observations.
 This format not only hones their scientific inquiry skills but also teaches them how to effectively communicate their findings, preparing them for future academic endeavors.All of the activities they experience focus on one of the seven ocean literacy principles:

 1) The Earth has one big ocean with many features.